jikurata/runesmith/readme.md

 </body>
 ```
 ## Version History
+**v0.0.5**
+- Fixed misreference for the cache in main module.exports

 **v0.0.4**
 - Implement async compability for runes
 - Expose Runesmith.map to allow users to retrieve stats on the most recent compile